MicrosoftDocs/mobile-blazor-bindings/README.md

-# Mobile Blazor Bindings docs
+# Mobile Blazor Bindings docs - ARCHIVE

+Please see https://github.com/dotnet/MobileBlazorBindings/issues/480 for more information.

+---

+---

 Welcome to the docs for [Mobile Blazor Bindings](https://github.com/xamarin/MobileBlazorBindings).